Carlisle Community School District

 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.

 One of the first priorities for the district was to establish strong collaborative teams as the foundation of our professional learning community.
 The focus of teams were on the five critical questions.
 Leadership focused on professional learning and support for teams in their work around the five critical questions.
 The district’s focus year one was developing our teams.
 The first step was determining “current reality” and areas for professional learning.
 District developed protocols focused team dialogue on teaching and learning.
 The growth of our teams can be seen in our district’s PLC Practices survey.
 The district administered the survey to get a baseline current reality and 4 years later to again re-evaluate and reflect on growth areas.

 Iowa Assessments are administered annually in all Iowa school districts.
-Proficiency rates in reading have increased over the last five years by 8.4 points as reflected in the charts below.
+Proficiency rates in reading have increased over the last five years.
 The increase is attributed to the collaborative teams’ focus on guiding questions 1, 2, and 3 and collective responsiveness to students needs (questions 4 and 5).

 The ACT assesses high school students’ educational development and their ability to successfully complete college-level work.
 Carlisle is committed to ensuring all students are prepared for success at the post-secondary level and since the spring of 2016 has provided all 11th grade students the opportunity to take the ACT at no cost to the student.

 In addition to monitoring cohort data, Carlisle evaluates grade level data over time to monitor the effectiveness of curriculum, instruction and support structures.
 Carlisle is in the second year of a math curriculum resource adoption.
 Collaborative teams have done extensive professional learning in math instructional practices and aligning ELTs with the rigor of the common core math standards.
 Collaborative teams actions include: